jbrockmendel/sm2/README.md

 of unused, untested, or deprecated code have been removed.  _Many_ thousands of flake8 formatting issues have been cleaned up.

+- `tsa.stattools.acf` will always return `(acf, confint, qstat, pvalue)` here instead of a different subset of these depending on the inputs.

+- stats.diagnostic.acorr_ljungbox will always return
+`(qljungbox, pval, qboxpierce, pvalbp)` here instead of a different subset of these depending on the inputs.

 - `summary2` methods have not been ported from upstream, will raise `NotImplementedError`.